These frequently asked questions about the REALM project address information in the following categories:

 Time points for each test are selected in advance, based on input from researchers and the Scientific Working Group, and to mimic real-world options, such as quarantining items for a few days or up to a week.
 Time points cannot be adjusted within a test once it is underway, but different time points can be selected for future tests based on findings of previous tests.
 For most of the materials tested, only a trace amount of virus was detected by the final time point examined.

-The completed test results and materials can be found here.
-The selection of which materials to test in subsequent rounds will be determined by several factors, including the emerging results from previous rounds of tests, the prevalence and usage of the materials, and their relative priority among plans for resuming operations and services in libraries, archives, and museums.
-There are at least 125 materials that have been identified.
+The list of materials tested and the results can be found here.
+The selection of materials was determined by several factors, including the emerging results from previous rounds of tests and in the published scientific literature, the prevalence and usage of the materials, and their relative priority among plans for resuming operations and services in libraries, archives, and museums.

 The “glossy pages” that were tested are the type of paper frequently found in a coffee table book or art book.
 This is a paper with a coated finish; therefore, it is less porous than an uncoated paper stock.